Sell on your terms. No Fees - Any Condition

 Understanding the tax implications is very important when selling property to a relative, like a spouse, in Glendale, California.
 Particularly noteworthy is the possibility of capital gains taxes.

 Selling your house to your spouse for more than the original purchase price may result in capital gains tax on the “profit” from the sale.
-Interspousal transfer exemption may lessen tax liability due to the lack of capital gains tax on transfers between married couples.
+The interspousal transfer exemption may lessen tax liability due to the lack of capital gains tax on transfers between married couples.

-The impact of reassessment on property tax is also significant.
-Under California’s Proposition 13, property taxes are essentially frozen based on the purchase price and can only be reassessed upon change of ownership.
+The impact of reassessment on property taxes is also significant.
+Under California’s Proposition 13, property taxes are essentially frozen based on the purchase price and can only be reassessed upon a change of ownership.
 However, some interspousal transfers may not lead to reassessment.

 Moreover, if the transaction entails selling the house at a considerably lesser price than its market value or if a portion of the equity is gifted, then the implications of gift tax need to be considered.
 Of course, a tax consultant may help determine how these ideas apply to you and guide you in transferring the property within your family in a legally compliant manner at both the state and federal levels.